Kaisaan/lostkefin/README.md

 - To build from Google sheets, run `2b Patch ISO from sheets.bat` (Windows) or `2b Patch ISO from sheets.sh` (Linux/Mac OS) (requires a Google client secret file `lostkefin_secret.json`)

 # Translating
-Translation is currently being done with [Google Sheets](https://docs.google.com/spreadsheets/d/1kcEely3uIDJAifqj9kn16Bky8mBBoed03CgAwd4B0W8/edit?usp=sharing) and is automatically pulled from during patching
+Translation is currently being done on [Google Sheets](https://docs.google.com/spreadsheets/d/1kcEely3uIDJAifqj9kn16Bky8mBBoed03CgAwd4B0W8/edit?usp=sharing) and is automatically pulled from during patching

 # Hacking Notes
 - See [scriptFormat.md](https://github.com/Kaisaan/lostkefin/blob/main/scriptFormat.md) for all information about the game's script system
 - See [graphicsFormat.md](https://github.com/Kaisaan/lostkefin/blob/main/graphicsFormat.md) for all information about the game's graphics formats
 - The game's base pointer is $FFF80 meaning all pointers in `SLPM_663.60` are calculated as `(True offset) + $FFF80`
-- Music files are `.hd` (header), `.bd` (header), and `.sq` (sequence) files
+- Music files are in PSF2 format in the form of `.hd` (header), `.bd` (header), and `.sq` (sequence) files
 - See my [notes file](https://github.com/Kaisaan/lostkefin/blob/main/notes.txt) for more terribly organized notes

 # Extracting the DATA.BIN Files
-`scripts/misc/pack.py` extracts all the files and folders from DATA.BIN into the `DATA` folder, a log file named `DATA.txt` is also created. `scripts/misc/unpack.py` is used to repack the files into DATA.BIN and updates the metadata in `SLPM_663.60`
+`scripts/misc/pack.py` extracts all the files and folders from DATA.BIN into the `DATA` folder, a log file named `DATA.txt` is also created
+`scripts/misc/unpack.py` is used to repack the files into DATA.BIN and updates the metadata in `SLPM_663.60`
-Please note that running the ISO extracting/patching scripts automatically run them
+Please note that running the ISO extracting/patching scripts automatically runs the packing/unpacking scripts

 # To do
 - Update the extraction script to extract `DATA0.BIN` folders, files `DATA1.BIN`, and possibly text from `SLPM_663.60`